-\$ MULTINET CONFIGURE /PRINTERS MultiNet Remote Printer Configuration Utility 5.5 (nnn) [Reading in configuration from MULTINET:REMOTE-PRINTER-QUEUES.COM] PRINTER-CONFIG>SELECT TEST [The Selected Printer is now TEST] PRINTER-CONFIG>SET BURST ONE PRINTER-CONFIG>
+MultiNet Remote Printer Configuration Utility 5.6 (nnn) [Reading in configuration from MULTINET: REMOTE-PRINTER-QUEUES.COM]

+PRINTER-CONFIG>SET BURST ONE

 SET CHARACTERISTICS

 Specifies one or more characteristics for processing print jobs.
 If a queue does not have all the characteristics that have been specified for a job, the job remains pending.
 Only the characteristics specified are established for the queue.